Jelosus2/Lora_Easy_Training_Colab/README.md

 ![How to get link from hf 2nd method](./assets/model_url_hf_2.png)

 ## Changelog
+- August 7, 2024:
+  - Removed support for Forked trainer version as it's likely that won't get any update.
 - July 29, 2024:
   - Added the new [wd-vit-large-tagger-v3](https://huggingface.co/SmilingWolf/wd-vit-large-tagger-v3) and [wd-eva02-large-tagger-v3](https://huggingface.co/SmilingWolf/wd-eva02-large-tagger-v3) taggers.
 - June 30, 2024: